A Single-Ion Trap with Minimized Ion-Environment Interactions: Trap Design and Fabrication

 Two molybdenum dc electrodes surround the rf endcaps and form the ground reference for the rf potential in the trapping region.
-The gap between the rf and dc electrodes in the trapping region is 135\,$\mu$m to ensure a good quadrupole potential.
-This gap increases to 1\,mm at the base to reduce the capacitance between the endcaps and thus reduce the rf current required to drive the trap.
-This also allows the rf electrodes to increase in thickness near the base increasing their mechanical ridigity.
+The separation between the rf and dc electrodes takes a conical cross-section.
+A small separation of 135\,$\mu$m near the trapping region ensures a high quadrupole efficiency of $\varepsilon=0.67$ \cite{Schrama1993}, expanding to 1\,mm at the base to reduce the capacitance between the endcaps, and thus reduce the rf current required to drive the trap.
+This also allows the rf electrodes to increase in thickness near the base increasing their mechanical rigidity.
+Were the large separation to be maintained, the trap efficiency would fall by $\sim$50\,\% in addition to the degraded optical access.
 The dc electrodes are positioned using a pair of fused silica spacers and are secured with 99.9\% purity alumina bolts.
 By placing the dielectrics in a non-critical region away from the trap center, it is possible to have a large separation between the high voltage and dc electrodes greatly reducing $E^{2}$ across the lossy dielectric.
 The position of the high emissivity dielectric behind the dc endcap also removes any direct line of sight between it and the ion.

 The C-shape of the copper mount breaks the trap's cylindrical symmetry.
 The asymmetric mounting protrusions on the dc endcaps effectively shield the ion from the copper mount restoring the surrounding ground potential (Figure\,\ref{fig:comsol}).
 Without the extra shielding the rf minimum would be shifted from the geometric center of the trap, and there would no longer be a true micromotion zero due to the phase delay between the rf potential from the electrode tips and the center of the C.